 3.2.4 iLembe District Municipality (including Siza Water)

 Sales to Ilembe District Municipality can be described as follows:

-- Sales to the Coastal Area of iLembe through Siza Water. - Sales to the Coastal Area of iLembe through iLembe District Municipality.
+- Sales to the Coastal Area of iLembe through Siza Water. - Sales to the Coastal and rural inland areas of iLembe through iLembe District Municipality.